 2. Cycling heart rates should be lower than running!

-Heart rates tend to be slightly lower on the bike.
-In most cases, maximum heart rate on the bike is around 5-8% lower than when running, which equates to around an 8-12bpm difference.
+Heart rates are lower on the bike.
+In most cases, maximum heart rate on the bike is around 5-8% lower than when running.
+This often equates to around an 8-12bpm difference.

-For this reason, you should use lower heart rate targets for your cycling training zones – so, don’t try to match your running heart rates when on the bike.
+For this reason, use lower heart rate targets for your cycling training zones – so, don’t try to match your running heart rates when on the bike.

 And, if you don’t know your maximum heart rate on the bike, then look to reduce your normal running heart rate zones by around 5-8%.
 This will help to keep the intensity at a similar percentage to your running workouts.